 Whatever you’ve got to hand, these make a great zero-waste snack at any time of the day.

 Banana Oat Cookies Recipe

-- Two generous tablespoons of peanut butter palm oil free if you can
+- 2 tbsp Peanut butter palm oil free if you can

 - 1 pinch salt

 - A 12-capacity muffin tray I use two 6-capacity trays (this keeps your cookies in a circular shape)

 - Preheat your oven to 200 °C